 The Octalysis Group has designed work processes and experiences for a large number of small and large companies.
 We are empowering Microsoft Learn and Azure users through our designs.
 But we are also assisting small and medium-size companies worldwide in ensuring that their workforce is motivated in the short and the long term.

 Our work is high value and requires a high level of sophistication from our consultants over a wide variety of specialisations.
-From business consulting to behavioral psychology, to micro-economics, to UI/UX.
+From business consulting to behavioural psychology, to micro-economics, to UI/UX.
 So we take great care in the selection of our people, as the only thing we have is our high quality of delivery.

 One of the examples of our work that has attracted a lot of attention in the last few years has been the work we did for Navo Orbico (workforce 9,000 employees).
 Their sales teams were struggling with motivation.
 Sales numbers had been stagnant for years, and employee churn was a constant concern.